ECFIN-YGAP/PyPF/README.md

 **********  ENVIRONMENT CONFIGURATION  **********
 *************************************************

+Disclaimer : The current version of the program installation process only supports the Windows platform.

-1 - Go to the official miniconda (3.7) download page : https://conda.io/miniconda.html
+1 - Go to the official miniconda download page : https://conda.io/miniconda.html

-2 - Download the version of miniconda adapted to your system.
+2 - Download the version of python3/miniconda adapted to your system.

-3 - Run the installer you just downloaded.
+3 - As an administrator, run the installer you just downloaded.

-4 - When prompted to add anaconda to your path environment and to register anaconda as your default Python X.X, check the boxes and click “install”
+4 - When prompted to add anaconda to your path environment and to register anaconda as your default Python 3.X, check the boxes and click “install”

 5 - Once the installation is completed, you should be able to launch these two commands in a cmd.exe  :

         python -V : should display the version of python you just installed conda -V : should display the version of conda you just installed

 6 - You should then update conda by running this command :

         conda update conda
+    NB : conda commands may take a fair amount of time to complete

 7 - Run this command :

         conda install --file {spec-file-path}

     where {spec-file-path} is the path to the specification file included in this bundle.
-        Make sure you are using the spec file which is compliant with your installation of miniconda.
+    Make sure you are using the specification file which is compliant with your installation of miniconda.

 8 - Your newly installed python/miniconda is now able to run this project.
+To do so you simply have to run placeholder.bat.